kayasahthompson/grc-portfolio/TabletopExercise/README.md

 * **Decision Point:** At what point do we activate our Business Continuity Plan (BCP) to switch providers?

 ## 5. Expected Outputs & Action Items
+* **Identify Single Points of Failure:** Evaluate the necessity of a multi-vendor API strategy.
+* **Communication Gaps:** Audit the time delay between the technical alert (09:00) and the leadership notification.
+* **Technical Requirement:** Propose the implementation of a "Circuit Breaker" pattern to automate fail-over to a backup provider.

+---
+*This exercise was developed as part of the Aether Edge GRC Portfolio to demonstrate risk-based incident response planning.*